Phunshy/LITA_Project/README.md

 ### Exploratory Data Analysis
 ---

-EDA involved the exploring of the Data to answer some questions about the Data such as:
+EDA involved the exploring of the Data to answer some questions about the Data such as❔
 - what is the overall sales trend
 - which products are top sellers
 - what are the products on peak sales?

 ### Data Analysis
-This is where we include some basic lines of code or queries or even some of the DAX expressions used during your analysis;
+This is where we include some basic lines of code or queries or even some of the DAX expressions used during your analysis🤔

 ```SQL
 SELECT * FROM TABLE1